 Apples may have failed this critical scientific test, but you’ll have to pry this tasty fruit from my cold, dead fingers.
-I wondered if Harvard nutrition experts shared my ardor for apples.
+I wondered if Harvard nutrition experts believe in apple health benefits as strongly as me.

 “I do not eat an apple every day,” admits registered dietitian Kathy McManus, director of the Department of Nutrition at Harvard-affiliated Brigham and Women’s Hospital.
 “However, I do love apples and eat them frequently.”

 McManus reassured me that, even though the JAMA study is published with tongue in cheek, you can trust your taste buds if you are an apple fancier.
-Biting into an apple regularly offers some real health benefits.
+There are some true apple health benefits.

 For one thing, you can’t beat the convenience of an apple, McManus points out.
 “They are an easy go-to snack.”
 Since apples are about 85% water by weight, they can help fill you up without a lot of calories.